William of Ockham: In fiction

-William of Occam served as an inspiration for the creation of William of Baskerville, the main character of Umberto Eco's novel The Name of the Rose, and is the main character of La Abadía del Crimen (The Abbey of Crime), a video game based upon said novel.
+William of Ockham served as an inspiration for the creation of William of Baskerville, the main character of Umberto Eco's novel The Name of the Rose (although Ockham is also mentioned as a separate character to, and a friend of, Baskerville), and is the main character of La Abadía del Crimen (The Abbey of Crime), a video game based upon said novel.

+In the movie Star Trek VI: The Undiscovered Country, Spock claims that “an ancestor” of his is responsible for Occam’s Razor.